Sep 24, 2022

 Developing country / India challenges and opportunities

-No student is expected to do either of the following.
+No student is expected to do any of the following.
 It is only available as a graded option if this tickles one’s fancy.

-- Students who want to write a paper and give a presentation on a subject of relevance to this course (which could also be a good business plan for a startup, including detailed founded financials; or it could be a repudiation of arguments in this class/my book/Pindyck’s book) should contact me by week 3.
+- Students who want to write a paper and give a presentation on a subject of relevance to this course should arrange this with me by week 3.